-Within Science at Brierley Forest we strive to inspire our children to think and act like scientists, instilling a passion for the subject, which may hopefully lead them down a path to become our future entrepreneurs!
+Within Science at Brierley Forest we strive to inspire our children to think and act like scientists, instilling a passion for the subject, which will lead them down a path to becoming our future innovators and scientific thinkers!
 Within each lesson, we aim to:

 - Build on children's natural curiosity.
 Engage children in authentic or “real” science practices.